To the married couples and those who have a desire to one day be married; here’s what I’ve been gleaning over the years about marriage.

 Hopefully this post below will help you reevaluate your heart and recommit to loving your spouse/loved one.

 Your relationship and intimacy with God will reflect the way you see and treat your spouse.

 A spirit-filled spouse = God-saturated relationship with one another.
 Two spirit-filled spouses will work towards similar goals in extending grace and forgiveness daily.
-No one is perfect; we’re either judgmental and quick to point fingers at the other, not aware of our own sin patterns or habits, or self-righteous and focus on others’ flaws.
+No one is perfect; we’re either judgmental and quick to point fingers at the other, not aware of our own sin patterns or habits, or self-righteousness and focus on others’ flaws.
 Surrender pride, see what you can do today to make things right.
 Communicate.
 Communicating means to listen.
 The art of listening is presence and eye contact, listening with your ears, not your mouth.

 Love holds no records of wrongs.

 It’s a constant act of outdoing one another in love from reverence to God.
 Because we’re human, it’s when we magnify who Jesus is in our life and relationship with one another that we are able to love through the inexhaustible source given to us through the Holy Spirit.
 It’s so easy to hold grudges and keep tallies of who did what.
 Doing that will only lead to performance and striving in marriage and bitterness.
 Bitterness is toxic..it’s like drinking poison, it spreads.
 Do you have it in you to forgive?

 Where do you put your faith and trust in?
 Your spouse or God?
 Your spouse can’t fulfill or meet your needs.
 There will be many days your spouse will disappoint you.
 People fail us.
 Remembering to setting your eyes on God first will secure where your true joy and fulfillment comes from, and from that, He will show you the patience, kindness, forgiveness, and self-control that you need.
 From the overflow of the love you feel from God comes an extension of the renewed love for your spouse (or dating partner).